-Map showing the parade route for Chiangmai Flower Festival tomorrow.
+Map showing the parade route for Chiangmai Flower Festival.
 Here are the activities that will be going on:

 For more information please contact TAT Chiang Mai office.

 * 105/1 Chiang Mai –Lampun Road, Wat Ked, Muang, Chiang Mai 50000